SHOP BY CATEGORY

 The Bekro Dye Chips are supplied in 10g bags & should be used at 0.2%, therefore a 10g bag of dye will colour 5kg of paraffin wax.

 Please note the colours may differ from screen to screen, we always recommend testing your chosen colour before placing any bulk orders or making any products in bulk.

 Liquid Candle Dyes

 You tend to need less liquid dye than dye chips to get a vibrant colour.
 Liquid dye is very easy use, & there’s no need to worry about the temperature as much, as the dye is already liquid & doesn’t have to dissolve as much.

-How do I use the dyes?
+How do I use Candle Dyes?

 We recommend stirring the wax for approx. 2 minutes.
-You may need to stir the dye chips in to the wax for longer than you stir the liquid dye, as the dye chips must fully dissolve.
+You may need to stir the dye chips into the wax for longer than you stir the liquid dye, as the dye chips must fully dissolve.
 If they aren’t dissolving very well, heat your wax up again to 75 degrees Celsius; the dye chips will struggle to dissolve in wax which is too cool.